Predicting the mechanical properties of spring networks

-Since the 19th century \cite{germain1821recherches,cauchy1826exercises}, the theory of elasticity has been phenomenological.
-That is - to date, it has never been derived from first principles as continuum limit, and the elastic properties of a material whose microscopic characteristics are known, could not be computed, in general.
-Barring some exceptions \cite{Martin1972,Miserez2022,Lemaitre2006,Zaccone2023,Schlegel2016,Cui2019,Zaccone2011} that are limited to classical systems which are neither curved nor exhibit residual stresses, and are not easily generalized.
-Despite this, it is widely accepted that in essence, linear elasticity may be described using spring-like interactions between constituents (e.g. first order approximation of intermolecular forces around equilibrium).
-In fact, elasticity is often described using a spring network either for computational or analytical aspects \cite{Gompper1996,Kot2014} in a plethora of different systems and cases - from modeling the shape of self assembled membranes \cite{Kantor1987,Seung1988,Bailey2021,Underhill2004}, through biological systems \cite{Moshe2018,Chen2014}, to modeling crack propagation \cite{Bolander1998} and various bio-inspired, and meta materials \cite{Rocks2017,Liu2019,Luo2023}.
-Typically, calculation of the network's elastic response can only be done via direct simulation of a loading scheme (i.e. simulating a mechanical load and the response to it).
+Since the 19th century \cite{germain1821recherches,cauchy1826exercises}, the theory of elasticity has \blu{mostly} been phenomenological. \blu{First principles derivations of elasticity - derivations of continuum elastic properties from known microscopic characteristics - began to appear in the past 50 years.} \cite{Martin1972,Miserez2022,Lemaitre2006,Zaccone2023,Schlegel2016,Cui2019,Zaccone2011,Seung1988,lloyd2007identification,plummer2020buckling,sheinman2012nonlinear}. \blu{To date, past works have been focused on flat, compatible systems that do not exhibit residual stresses, and are difficult to generalize, even when rich non-linearities are introduced such as those stemming from complex topology\cite{sheinman2012nonlinear}, singular defects in crystalline order \cite{Seung1988} or active stresses\cite{scheibner2020odd,sheinman2012actively}}. \blu{Nevertheless}, it is widely accepted that in essence, elasticity may be described using spring-like interactions between constituents (e.g. first order approximation of intermolecular forces around equilibrium).
+In fact, elasticity is often described using a spring network either for computational or analytical aspects \cite{Gompper1996,Kot2014,gelder1998approximate} in a plethora of different systems and cases - from modeling the shape of self assembled membranes \cite{Kantor1987,Seung1988,Bailey2021,Underhill2004,leembruggen2023computational,plummer2020buckling}, through biological systems \cite{Moshe2018,Chen2014}, to modeling crack propagation \cite{Bolander1998} and various bio-inspired, and meta materials \cite{Rocks2017,Liu2019,Luo2023,zhang2024stretchable}.
+Typically, calculation of the network's elastic response can only be done via direct simulation of a loading scheme (i.e. simulating a \blu{specific} mechanical load and the response to it).